 Over eight months, the team achieved most goals set out in this report, while keeping the project under a budget of $1000 for the components.
 The ground vibration simulator device is small enough to place on a table in the lab and have one turtle egg incubator placed on top.
 The table surface can vibrate up and down smoothly with a customizable displacement range between 0.1 – 10 mm.
 The linear displacement mechanism to move the table up and down can be used in two configurations, each with a different displacement value.
 Using 3D modelling software, the mechanism may be simply rebuilt for additional displacements and 3D printed for free through the University Library.

 To vibrate the table at a chosen frequency, a motor is connected to the linear displacement mechanism.
 The motor is connected to a sensor to track revolutions -per-minute (RPM) to create a feedback system where the user can select a frequency.
-The incorporation of an infrared obstacle avoidance sensor module parallel to the motor permitted, non-intrusive detection of the motor's RPM).
+The incorporation of an infrared obstacle avoidance sensor module parallel to the motor permitted, non-intrusive detection of the motor's RPM.
 This method takes advantage of the sensor's inherent versatility, high precision, and low cost, all of which are critical considerations for accurate and dependable RPM measurements.
 The non-contact measurement method eliminates any potential influence of vibrations or disturbances on frequency measurement, resulting in an accurate portrayal of the motor's performance.
 Furthermore, integrating this sensor module with an Arduino microcontroller platform allows for real-time data acquisition and processing.

 The ground vibration simulator device is controlled using an Arduino microcontroller which connects to a Raspberry Pi (RPi) computer.
 The RPi hosts a database and User Interface (UI) to track data and allow the user to control the frequency and duration of an experiment.
 The RPi can have multiple devices connected, allowing for a central control of all experiments.
 The Arduino codebase's modification capabilities enable further fine-tuning of data processing and analysis to match individual requirements.